ggonnella/fastsubtrees/docs/paper.md

 | 2          | 532460       | 43,27                             | 1,06                                       | 186,35             | 1,51                           | 1372496         | 174780                   |

-As an example of attributes associated to tree nodes, we computed GC content and genome size for each bacterial genome in the NCBI Refseq database (O'Leary et al, 2016).
+As an example of attributes associated to tree nodes, we computed GC content and genome size for each bacterial genome in the NCBI Refseq database [@Oleary:2016].
 The results, available in the repository, contain values for 27967 genomes.
 The attribute files generation using the _fastsubtrees-attributes-construct_ script required 29 seconds.